illus0r/dianov.org/_posts/2016-12-02-automated-editing-of-multiple-files-with-vim.md

 mvim filename-wildcard-*.txt
 ```

 You will see the first file of the bunch.
+Now we going to make the same changes to every file using the recursive macro:

 1. `q` `q` `q` to empty `q` register.
 If you won't the previous macro from `q` register will run on step 5.
 2. `q` `q` to start recording the macro.